ECTS

 - Multiple linear regression (covered in TD3)

-Anthropogenic disturbances and contaminant fate
+Anthropogenic disturbances and the fate of contaminants

 ECTS